Unilamellar liposome: Small unilamellar vesicles and large unilamellar vesicles

-Giant Unilamellar Vesicles
+Giant unilamellar vesicles

 Natural swelling: in this method soluble lipids in chloroform are pipetted on a Teflon ring.
 The chloroform is allowed to evaporate and the ring is then placed under the vacuum for several hours.
-Next the aqueous buffer is added gently over the Teflon ring and lipids are allowed to naturally swell to form GUVs overnight. the disadvantage of this method is that a large amount of multilamellar vesicles and lipid debris are formed.
+Next the aqueous buffer is added gently over the Teflon ring and lipids are allowed to naturally swell to form GUVs overnight.
+The disadvantage of this method is that a large amount of multilamellar vesicles and lipid debris are formed.

 Electroformation: In this method lipids are placed on a conductive cover glass (indium tin oxide or ITO coated glass) or on Pt wires instead of a Teflon ring and after vacuuming, buffer is placed on the dried lipids and it is sandwiched using a second conductive cover glass.
 Next an electrical field with certain frequency and voltage is applied which promotes formation of GUVs.
 For polyunsaturated lipids, this technique can induce a significant oxidation effect on the vesicles.
 Nevertheless, it is a very common and reliable technique to generate GUVs.
 Modified approaches exist that employ gel-assisted swelling (agarose-assisted swelling or PVA-assisted swelling) for the formation of GUVs under more biologically relevant conditions.

 A variety of methods exist to encapsulate biological reactants within GUVs by using water-oil interfaces as a scaffold to assemble lipid layers.
-This allows the use GUVs as cell-like membrane containers for the in vitro recreation (and investigation) of biological functions.
+This allows the use of GUVs as cell-like membrane containers for the in vitro recreation (and investigation) of biological functions.
 These encapsulation methods include microfluidic methods, which allow for a high-yield production of vesicles with consistent sizes.